QuantumByte-01/DLMI-Assignment-2/report.md

 With all strategies trained equally for 15 epochs, the results tell a different story.
 Class-weighted loss now ranks first (81.4%), outperforming the baseline (76.9%).
 This confirms that when given equal training time, imbalance-aware strategies are effective.
 The distribution mismatch effect is reduced when strategies are no longer under-trained.

 - **Class Weights** performs best — penalising minority class errors pushes the model to learn all three classes properly, and with sufficient training this translates to higher overall accuracy even on the imbalanced test.
-- **Undersampling** improves significantly versus the earlier 5-epoch run, as the model has more iterations to learn from the reduced dataset.
+- **Undersampling** (72.4%) performs reasonably well — with sufficient training iterations, the model can still learn from the reduced dataset despite discarding majority class samples.
 - **Focal Loss** (gamma=1.0) performs competitively at 74.4%, comparable to oversampling.
 The moderate gamma is appropriate for the 3.4:1 ratio.
 - **Augmentation** ranks last — random transforms alone without class rebalancing are insufficient.
 - **Baseline per-class recall** shows normal class is still the weakest (55.6%), despite good overall accuracy, illustrating why overall metrics alone are insufficient.